ParthS007/Inf-Net/INSTALL.md

 ## Quick Start

-This guide covers installing and running Inf-Net for COVID-19 lung infection segmentation on A100 GPUs.
+This guide covers running Inf-Net for COVID-19 lung infection segmentation on A100 GPUs.

 ## Prerequisites